mvolkmann/blog/src/jq.md

 To pretty-print the contents of a JSON file, enter `cat {file-path} | jq`.
-Another way to write this is `jq . {file-path)` where `.` is a filter that keeps the entire contents.
+Another way to write this is `jq . {file-path)` where `.` is the identity filter meaning it keeps the entire contents.

 To pretty-print the response from an API service, enter `curl {service-url} | jq`.